Tearever/ScrapingTheeWeb/README.md

 ## Class Diagram
 <img src="images/Screenshot 2024-03-01 151943.png" alt="image of class diagram"/>

-## Main and DataProcessing:
+## run and DataProcessing:
-- Main imports and uses the process_article function from DataProcessing.
+- run imports and uses the process_article function from DataProcessing.
 - Relationship: Association

-## Main and FileOperations:
+## run and FileOperations:
-- Main imports and uses the save_to_file and create_directory functions from FileOperations.
+- run imports and uses the save_to_file and create_directory functions from FileOperations.
 - Relationship: Association

  ## DataProcessing and FileOperations:
 - There is no direct interaction between DataProcessing and FileOperations.
 They operate independently, and their functionalities do not directly depend on each other.

 ## In Summary:
-- Main has an association relationship with both DataProcessing and FileOperations.
+- run has an association relationship with both DataProcessing and FileOperations.
 - There is no direct relationship between DataProcessing and FileOperations.

 ## Usage